matt-toplack/fanstel_bc805m_based_nrf52805_development_board/README.md

 This design is heavily based on Fanstel's EV-BC805M reference design, but with a few exceptions.
 The main differences stem from the lack of switches that connect/disconnect parts of the circuit for current measuring.
 Unfortunately, Fanstel's documentation for the BC805M module doesn't contain much information related to layout guidelines/suggestions, so I applied general PCB layout best practices.

+## Design Time

+This board took me approximately 8-10 hours of time to complete the schematic and board layout, but some of this was spent learning KiCad, as this was my first time using it.
+I have prior experience using Altium, but KiCad was particularly attractive for personal projects due to the fact that it is free.

+This documentation took approximately 30 minutes start to finish.

 ## Designer

 Matthew T. Toplack - 2024